 We also asked readers who went to a hearing how long the entire process took them, from when they filed their initial application until they received a decision after the hearing.
 More than a third (35%) said it took between two and three years, while nearly a quarter (24%) told us it took more than three years.
 The overall average was 27 months.

 Several different factors can affect how long it will take for you to get a final decision on your SSDI or SSI application, especially if you request a hearing after an initial denial.

 From the time it takes a disability examiner to review your application through the time it takes to get a hearing date, case backlogs are responsible for most of the delays.
 So the amount of time it will take you to get through the process—especially the time you wait for a hearing date—may largely depend on where you live.

 Government statistics show that the time to get a hearing date varies widely across the country.
-As of October 2021, average waits ranged from 6 to 14 months in different hearing offices (down from a range of 9 to 25 months in 2018).
-Cities with shorter wait times included Albany, Cinncinati, Minneapolis, Pittsburgh, and Toledo, while some of the longest waits were in Los Angeles, Rio Grande Valley, and West Virginia.
+As of March 2023, average waits ranged from 9 to 23 months in different hearing offices (up from a range of 6 to 14 months in 2021).
+Cities with shorter wait times included Eugene, Louisville, and Indianapolis, while some of the longest waits were in San Francisco, Phoenix, and West Virginia.